gabixdev/json-beautifier/README.md

 # json-beautifier

-Extremely lightweight, simple and fast JSON beautifier for large files written in C++.
+Extremely lightweight, simple and fast JSON beautifier for large files written in C.

 - Doesn't load entire JSON file to memory, everything is done while streaming from stdin. **Note that JSON syntax isn't checked so passing invalid JSON data into this program may result in unpredictable results!**
 - Works well with huge JSON files (even 100+ GB).
 - Speed limited by i/o.
-- Under 100 lines of C++ code.
+- Under 80 lines of C code.
-- No dependencies (except STL).
+- No dependencies.
 - Licensed under WTFPL so do anything you want ¯\\\_(ツ)_/¯

 ## Compiling

-**With CMake:**
+**With GNU Make:**

 ```
-mkdir build
-cd build
-cmake ..
 make
 ```